-Sesame seeds are full of nutrients and add a significant amount of flavor in both Eastern and Western dishes.
-If you want to make sesame chicken or bake your own bagels, you may find yourself needing one or the other.
+Sesame seeds are full of nutrients and add a significant amount of flavor to both Eastern and Western dishes.
+If you want to make sesame chicken or bake your own bagels, you may need one or the other.
 If you are unfamiliar with either type, you may be wondering whether they are interchangeable or just what their differences are.
 Is one better for some dishes than the other?
-We will answer that question and more in this SPICEography Showdown.
+Let’s compare the two.

 What are the differences between black sesame seeds and white sesame seeds?

-Can you use black sesame seeds in place of white sesame seeds and vice versa?
+Can you use one in place of the other?

 Despite the fact that black sesame seeds impart a slightly more intense flavor than the white variety, the main difference between the two will be visual.
-Black sesame seeds can be used as a substitute for white without much of an effect on the taste but will give a dramatically different appearance.
+Black sesame seeds can be used as a substitute for white without much effect on the taste but will give a dramatically different appearance.
 The same is true when using white sesame seeds in place of black.
-For example, white sesame seeds will not be as striking in a noodle dish as the black ones.
+For example, white sesame seeds are not as striking in a noodle dish as black ones.

-When should you use black sesame seeds and when should you use white sesame seeds?
+When should you use black sesame seeds?
+And when should you use white?

 Use black sesame seeds for lighter-colored dishes and baked goods where you want the strong black-on-white or black-on-brown visual contrast.
-Use them in noodles, and on certain pastries.
+Use them in noodles and on certain pastries.
 Also, use them in savory dishes that have strong spices since the mild flavor of white sesame seeds may all but disappear in those applications.
-In addition, you can use black sesame seeds in place of poppy seeds in many bread recipes.
+In addition, you can use black sesame seeds instead of poppy seeds in many bread recipes.

-Use white sesame seeds in mildly flavored desserts and baked goods where the nuttiness will still be detectable.
-They can also be used to create a white on dark contrast in some dishes.
+Use white sesame seeds in mildly flavored desserts and baked goods where the nuttiness is still detectable.
+They can also be used to create a white-on-dark contrast in some dishes.